yehaha9876/gitlab/doc/administration/high_availability/database.md

       C    | pgbouncer | pgbouncer           | active  | 127.0.0.1      | 56846 | 127.0.0.1  |       6432 | 2017-08-21 18:09:59 | 2017-08-21 18:10:48 | 0x22b3880 |      |          0 |
      (2 rows)
      ```

+     Make sure that the host IP appears in the output above.

 ### Configuring the Application nodes